• Home

 The report can be found at https://pubmed.ncbi.nlm.nih.gov/16567029/

-PowerOfTheHerb.com sells an extract that uses Indonesian grown roots, but unlike other sellers we will not lie to you and say it is better than Malaysian extracts or polluted, because the 2 countries produce extracts of equal quality, and of equally bad quality, depending on who you buy it from.
+PowerOfTheHerb.com sells an extract that uses Indonesian grown roots which are tested in the UK by independent 3rd party labs, but unlike other sellers we will not lie to you and say it is better than Malaysian extracts or that they are polluted, because the 2 countries produce extracts of equal quality, and of equally bad quality, depending on who you buy it from.
 Both countries have honest sellers and dishonest sellers.

 Are there any plantations?

-There are some field plantations, the oldest of which I know of mentioned is 7 years old, see HERE for proof of this in a study.
+Yes, there are some field plantations, the oldest of which I know of mentioned is 7 years old at the time of writing this and is mentioned in a study HERE.

-There are even modern and safe ways of growing Tongkat Ali to increase the active ingredients in the plant's roots, and even increase the number of shoots from 1, which is all a wild grown plant will have, to 6!
+There are now even ways of growing Tongkat Ali to increase the active ingredients in the plant's roots, and even increase the number of shoots from 1, which is all a wild grown plant will have, to 6!

-Do not believe dishonest manufacturers or people who say the root must be at least 10 years of age to be beneficial, it probably is not 10 years old at all even if it is advertised as such, and in this day and age with today's technology and extraction methods the age is not really important at all, unless of course you are using very old and more traditional/simple methods of extraction, in which case it may make a difference.
+Don't believe dishonest manufacturers who say the root must be at least 10 years of age to be beneficial, it's just marketing.
+In this day and age with today's technology and extraction methods the age isn't really important, unless of course you are using very old and more traditional/simple methods of extraction, in which case it may or may not make a difference.

 There are a total four species being referred by locals as Tongkat Ali according to the Journal of applied science.
 The species are...